OfficeDev/office-js-docs-pr/docs/tutorials/word-tutorial.md

 4. Make a change in the paragraph.

 5. Choose **Insert Paragraph** again.
-Note that the new paragraph is above the previous one because the `insertParagraph` method is inserting at the start of the document's body.
+Note that the new paragraph appears above the previous one because the `insertParagraph` method is inserting at the start of the document's body.

     ![Word tutorial - Insert Paragraph](../images/word-tutorial-insert-paragraph-2.png)